shinjipons/Time-Lens/README.md

 - Easily record a timelapse of your Blender work at a click of a button
 - Access through the N-panel of the 3D viewport or through the File menu if you work outside of the 3D viewport (like in the Compositor or the Shading Editor)
 - All screenshots are saved to the disk in `*.png` format at no compression for the best image quality
+- Change how frequently you want the addon to take snapshots

 ### File name scheme
 The naming scheme for the PNG screenshots is very simple:<br>